isomerpages/sndgo-corp/_about-smart-nation/our-achievements/achievements.md

 [Return to top](#our-achievements)

 ### Singapore ranked first in KPMG's Global Ranking of Leading Technology Hubs

+Singapore clinched the top spot in KPMG’s global ranking of leading technology innovation hubs outside of Silicon Valley/San Francisco in 2021.
+Singapore pulled ahead of other cities like New York, Tel Aviv, Beijing, and London for the second year running.

+The 2021 KPMG Technology Industry Survey surveyed more than 800 global leaders from various sub-sectors in the technology industry on the cities they see as leading technology innovation hubs over the next four years.
+Among the top factors seen as important in the ranking were an urban locale that attracts young professionals, a pipeline of skilled talent, and modern infrastructure (including high-speed bandwidth).

 ![Alt text for image on Isomer site](/images/abt-smart-nation/leading-tech-hubs-2021.jpeg)